HeartPattern/MC-Remapper/README.md

 __This option is useless for now.
 Both forge and bukkit modify nms with their own mapping, therefore applying this option is meaningless__

 Reobf option reverses mapping direction.
 By default, MC-Remapper map obfuscated code to deobfuscated code.
 However, if you write your mod/plugin with deobfuscated minecraft source and apply it to forge/bukkit, minecraft will crash with NoClassDefFoundException, NoSuchMethodException, or else.
 That's because, forge or bukkit use obfuscated code, but your plugin tried to access to deobfuscated code.
 In this case, you have to re-obfuscate your mod/plugin to use obfuscated minecraft code.
 You can use this option to map deobfuscated to. obfuscated code.

-For csrg mappings, this option is needed to apply deobfuscating mapping. i.e. deobfuscating = --reobf, reobfuscating = no --reobf.
+For csrg/srg mappings, this option is needed to apply deobfuscating mapping. i.e. deobfuscating = --reobf, reobfuscating = no --reobf.

 ### --format (Default=proguard)

-Supported mapping format: proguard, csrg
+Supported mapping format: proguard, csrg, srg

 ### --autologger (Flag, default=no)